 The Town entered into an office space lease for a term of five years and five months, commencing on August 15, 2017 and ending January 31, 2023.
 The Town will occupy the premises rent free from August 15, 2017 to January 31, 2018, with payments commencing in February 2018.
-The lease has a base monthly payment of \$950 with annual increases of 3% culminating in a monthly payment of \$1,069 for the period ending January 31, 2023.
+The lease had a base monthly payment of \$950 with annual increases of 3% culminating in a monthly payment of \$1,069 for the period ending January 31, 2023.
+The lease agreement entered into on August 15, 2017 did not include an option to extend the lease.
 The discount rate was 4% using the Town's estimated incremental borrowing rate.
 The Town entered into a lease extension agreement for an additional period of five years commencing on February 1, 2023 and terminating on January 31, 2028.
-The lease extension agreement was entered into on November 7, 2022 and was excluded from the lease term in the current year.
+The lease extension agreement was entered into on November 7, 2022.
+The lease extension has a base monthly payment of \$1,101 with annual increases of 3% culminating in a monthly payment of \$1,240 for the period ending January 31, 2028.
+The lease agreement entered into on November 7, 2022 did not include an option to extend the lease.
+The discount rate for the lease extension was 4.5% using the Town's estimated incremental borrowing rate.